Microfluidic PCR, qPCR, RT-PCR & qRT-PCR

 3. Thermalisation and temperature measurement systems in microfluidic devices

-It can be seen from PCR process that temperature cycles and thus the thermalisation system is the essential technical part of PCR devices.
+It can be seen from PCR process that temperature cycles and thus the thermalisation system are the essential technical part of PCR devices.

 Also, even if temperatures can only be calibrated before experiments, it is preferable to monitor and control temperatures during PCR for a precise and stable sample thermalisation.